Google: “Are there really effective ways to make money with crochet?”

 When necessary, certification can be acquired through the Craft Yarn Council Certified Instructors Program

 Do you love to write?
 Love sharing new and exciting things in the world of crochet?
 Have a great social media following?
 If so, blogging may be just right for you.
-By starting a blog on WordPress.com or a self-hosted site with WordPress.org, you can become a social influencer.
+By starting a blog you can build your brand, grow your business, and connect with your customers on a more intimate level….and create raving fans!

-It takes a lot of work, but with great content and consistent writing and reader engagement, you can build a blog that provides income through product sales, course sales, advertising income and affiliate links.
+It takes a lot of work, but with great content and consistent writing and reader engagement, you can build a blog that provides income through product sales, course sales, advertising income, and affiliate links.
+If you’re wondering if you have what it takes to be a maker/blogger, check out my post, How to Start a Blog for Your Etsy Shop or Handmade Business.

 Every quality designer needs pattern testers and while many simply offer the pattern or pattern plus supplies as payment for testing, there is such a thing as a professional pattern tester.
 To get an idea of what is entailed with pattern testing, join the Ravelry group The Testing Pool.
 Also, try checking into the Crochet Guild of America and apply to become a contract crocheter and pattern tester.
 This is great for those who are detail oriented, patient and good communicators.
 It’s an important job!